jbletsch-hub/Up-North-Fitness-App/replit.md

 ## Recent Changes (October 19, 2025)

-- ✅ Completed full backend API implementation with all routes
+- ✅ Replaced Replit Auth with username/password authentication using passport-local
-- ✅ Connected all frontend components to real API endpoints
-- ✅ Implemented user creation flow via /api/auth/user endpoint
-- ✅ Fixed routing to properly handle authenticated and unauthenticated states
+- ✅ Added password field to users table in database schema
+- ✅ Created server/auth.ts with local authentication strategy and session management
+- ✅ Built AuthPage component with login/register forms in two-column layout
-- ✅ Added XP popup animations for gamification feedback
+- ✅ Implemented new useAuth hook with AuthContext for state management
-- ✅ Integrated toast notifications for user actions
+- ✅ Created ProtectedRoute component for authenticated route protection
+- ✅ Updated all API routes to use new auth endpoints (/api/register, /api/login, /api/logout, /api/user)
+- ✅ Removed Replit Auth dependencies and cleaned up old auth files
-- ✅ Tested authentication flow with Replit Auth (OIDC)
+- ✅ Application running successfully with new authentication flow

 ## System Architecture